nicholasjclark/mvgam/docs/README.md

 Note that only `poisson()`, `nb()`, and `tweedie()` are available if using `JAGS`.
 All families, apart from `tweedie()`, are supported if using `Stan`.
 See `??mvgam_families` for more information.
-A simple example for simulating and modelling proportional data with `Beta` observations over a set of seasonal series with independent Gaussian Process dynamic trends:
+Below is a simple example for simulating and modelling proportional data with `Beta` observations over a set of seasonal series with independent Gaussian Process dynamic trends:

 ``` r
 set.seed(100)